Amin-MAG/My-Notes/Backend-Development.md

 ## OAuth2

 It is a way for authenticating the user by a third-party software or account.
-Since we do not keep track of credentials of the user, it is more safer.
+Since we do not keep track of credentials of the user, it is safer.

 ## WebAuthn or Web Authentication